 First, log into your wallet.
 In most wallets, the receiving address can be found under the button ‘Receive’.
 There are wallets in which a bitcoin receiving address will automatically change once it has been used for a transaction.
 This is in consideration of your privacy.
 But don’t worry: ‘old’ receiving addresses will always stay valid and linked to your wallet.

 For receiving bitcoin in your wallet, copy the receiving address from your wallet, and paste it on the BTC Direct order form.
 This way we’ll know which wallet to send the coins to.

 Sending bitcoin is just as easy!
 Click on ‘Send’ in your wallet.
 Enter the receiving address you’ve copied from the recipient.
 Fill in how much you would like to send, and confirm.

 Creating a bitcoin wallet backup

-When creating a bitcoin wallet, it’s important to create a backup of your login details as well.
-This way, you make sure that you’re always able to access your wallet, and therefore your bitcoins.
+When you create a bitcoin wallet, it’s important to make a backup as well.
+This way you ensure you will always have access to your wallet, and thus your bitcoin.

 Just like you keep your physical wallet safe, you protect your cryptocurrency wallet.
 If your wallet isn’t secure enough, hackers could steal your coins.
 Luckily, there are a multitude of ways to secure your wallet.
 Take your time to go over the following tips: